 In previous V models, it was quite easy to remove and replace the battery but Dyson claims there is no need for this with the Dyson V11 series.

 “You may also know that Dyson acquired several battery companies in recent years”

 For many, this is the most important section in the review.
-After all, a vacuum cleaner could have all the fancy gadgets in the world but is useless without powerful suction and good cleaning results.
+After all, a cordless vacuum cleaner could have all the fancy gadgets in the world but is useless without strong suction power and good cleaning results.

-Before we get into the details, let’s take a quick run-through of what makes the Dyson V11 a superior cordless vacuum cleaner in terms of power.
+Before we get into the details, let’s take a quick run-through of what makes the Dyson v11 absolute a superior cordless vacuum cleaner in terms of power.

-It could probably replace your corded model, and that’s a mean feat for any cordless machine.
+It could probably replace your corded model, and that’s a mean feat for any cordless stick machine.